Levels of data protection

 Protect personal data by not capturing it (masking at capture)

-Dynatrace automatically masks certain data points at the point of capture.
-This happens within the application, monitored process, or browser so that the data is already replaced by a placeholder before it is sent (data in transit) to the Dynatrace cluster.
-Asterisks are used for such placeholders.
-For example, the
+Dynatrace can automatically mask sensitive data points at first contact with a Dynatrace technology.
+This happens within the application, monitored process, or browser so that the data points are replaced with a placeholder before sending them to the Dynatrace Cluster.
+Asterisks (

 Protect personal data by not storing it (masking at storage)